UnrelatedString/lumber/README.md

-# declarative-stack-garbage
+# Lumber

-The embryo of a golflang
+A golflang inspired by [Brachylog](https://github.com/JCumin/Brachylog), but figuratively "cut down" into a stack-based language.